 Code of Practice

-The Code of Practice for Postgraduate Research and Training (PDF) contains all of the essential information you'll need to navigate your doctorate.
+The Code of Practice for Postgraduate Research and Training (PDF) contains essential information you will need to navigate your doctorate.

-For 2021/22, the Graduate School will oversee a formal process for individual doctoral researchers wishing to apply for extended periods of research and study outside of the UK.
-Please see Remote Research: Application process for 2021/2022 (doctoral researchers) (PDF) for more information.
+For 2022/23, the Graduate School will oversee a formal process for individual doctoral researchers wishing to apply for extended periods of research and study outside of the UK.
+Please see Remote research application process (doctoral researchers) (PDF) for more information.

 Where a doctoral researcher is approved for a period of Remote Research, it is expected that arrangements will be in place to ensure that the core aspects of the doctoral experience, such as contact time with supervisors, opportunities to engage with training and with the academic community and the means to access other support will be at an equivalent level to those studying on or near campus.

 Tuition fee rates will therefore be the same regardless of location and there are no fee reductions associated with Remote Research status.